-The John Rutledge House is the only home of a signer of the Constitution of the United States that serves as both a living historic landmark and a grand inn.
+The John Rutledge House is the only home of a signer of the Constitution of the United States that serves as both a living historic landmark and a grand bed and breakfast.
 Its historic setting, magnificent architectural details, and period décor mix with timeless hospitality and amenities to create an experience that's equal parts celebration and luxurious restoration.

 A serene, private inn that feels like a summer retreat, the Fulton Lane Inn is like discovering a Charleston secret.
 Its crisp, clean, comforting style recalls a holiday hideaway where surroundings reflect the natural beauty of nearby waterways and beaches.
 Tucked away mere steps from King Street's energy and excitement, the Fulton Lane Inn is an escape into warm hospitality, charm, cozy comfort, and quiet ease.

 A 21-room tribute to Charleston grandeur, The Wentworth Mansion is a luxurious, historic downtown Charleston inn that exemplifies splendor with Italian crystal chandeliers, hand-carved marble fireplaces, gracious hospitality, luxurious amenities - all just steps from award-winning dining, art, history, and shopping.

 In the heart of Charleston's historic district, the Kings Courtyard Inn embraces the energy of the city and its treasured guests.
 The beautifully restored rooms of this historic circa 1853 inn surround sun-filled courtyards, inviting conversation with family and fellow travelers.
 From expansive windows and oriental rugs to wide plank floors, from morning until evening, guests can revel in the care and company that only true Southern hospitality can give.